White Learning Circle

 Stay Tuned for Our Next Racial Justice Reading Circle

 Our first gathering to discuss issues of race and our congregation’s response was such a success that the group in attendance decided to gather again.
 We will do so on the parish house playground (less noisy than the church yard!), with a rain date of Saturday, August 22.
 We will begin with a discussion of the article “I Wanted to Know What White Men Thought About Their Privilege.
 So I Asked,” from the New York Times Sunday Magazine (access it at https://nyti.ms/2JPAsTh, or download a PDF of the article here), which we ask you to read beforehand.

-To facilitate our safe gathering, please follow the protocols provided here, with the exception that, instead of a prayer book or a leaflet, you should bring a copy of the book you read and a way to write down any books or other media you may want to remember.
-As with services, we will let you know through email and our website if we need move the gathering to July 31.
+To facilitate our safe gathering, please follow the protocols provided here, with the exception that, instead of a prayer book or a leaflet, you should bring pen and paper to take notes as desired and whatever beverage and snack you’d like (sorry, we can’t share these items just now).
+As with services, we will let you know through email and our website if we need to move the gathering to the rain date.

 A word from the librarian (Patty Melville)…